 Back to the Top

-#9: Go to your medical appointments… and always tell your doctors about all of your areas of pain.
+9. Go to your medical appointments: always tell your doctors about all of your areas of pain.
 You should never exaggerate your symptoms, but you should also not minimize your ailments when talking with your doctors.
 This is not a time to be stoic.
-Make sure you tell your doctor about each and every symptom, including emotional concerns, fears and anxieties.
+Make sure you tell your doctor about each and every symptom, including emotional concerns, fears, and anxieties.
 This is important to your treatment.
 If you see any other doctors or therapists, make sure that you tell both your current doctor and your lawyer immediately.

-#10: Do not talk about the accident… except your doctor or lawyer.
+10. Do not talk about the accident: except to your doctor or lawyer.
 You should always know who is talking with you.
 In Ontario when you are in a motor accident, you will deal with at least two insurance companies: yours and the other driver’s.
 If there are more drivers, there will be more insurers….
 Be careful about speaking with the insurance companies and their adjusters or lawyers without notifying your lawyer so that he/she may be present if necessary.

 Back to the Top